dail8859/SurroundSelection/README.md

 - `{` or `}`
 - `<` or `>`

+The configuration file SurroundSelection.ini now provides additional characters to surround with.
+Use as (for example):

+AdditionalChars=*-_

+to use '*', '-' and '_' to act as surround characters as the above examples do.

 ## Installation
 Install the plugin by downloading it from the [Release](https://github.com/dail8859/SurroundSelection/releases) page and copy `SurroundSelection.dll` to your `plugins` folder.
 You can also install it via the Plugin Admin or Plugin Manager (depending on your Notepad++ version).